The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Generalised entropy production functionals

 As mentioned in the Introduction, the \textsc{ldp} at the heart of this article is local.
 At the technical level, this is due to the fact that we are able to prove convergence of the rescaled logarithm of the~\textsc{mgf},~$t^{-1}\log\chi_t^\epsilon(\alpha)$, as $t \to \infty$ and then as $\epsilon \to 0$ only for certain values of~$\alpha$.

-In the special case where~$b$ is bounded and orthogonal to~$\nabla V$, and~$g \equiv 1$, L.~Bertini and G.~Di Ges\`u have shown convergence as~$t \to \infty$ for all~$\alpha \in \rr$, bypassing the type of assumption we are about to introduce.
+In the special case where~$b$ is bounded and orthogonal to~$\nabla V$, and~$g \equiv 1$, L.~Bertini and G.~Di Ges\`u have shown convergence as~$t \to \infty$ for all~$\alpha \in \rr$, without the type of assumption we are about to introduce~\cite[App.\,A]{BD15}.
 However, the analysis of the linear case in~\cite{JPS17} shows the intricacies of taking the limit~$t \to \infty$ for~$\alpha \notin [0,1]$ in the case where~$b$ is unbounded, as well as the sensitivity of the limit to the choice of boundary terms.
-Subsequently taking the limit~$\epsilon \to 0$ for~$\alpha$ outside~$[0,1]$ also comes with its own technical complications.
+Subsequently taking the limit~$\epsilon \to 0$ for~$\alpha$ outside~$[0,1]$ also comes with its own complications{; see Remark~\ref{rem:is-it-global} below.} We restrict our attention to~$\alpha$ in the interval

-To be more precise, a first obstruction to our methods stems from a change of sign of an auxiliary potential which is central in the study of the limit~$\epsilon \to 0$; see Section~\ref{app:semiclass}.
-We avoid this by restricting our attention to~$\alpha$ in the interval

 One can use~\textnormal{(RB)} to show that if~$\ell$ is close enough to~$1$, then the quantity of interest is nonnegative for~$\alpha$ in an open interval containing~$[0,1]$; see Lemma~\ref{lem:link-I-Abb}.
 The interval~$\cA$ is symmetric about~$\alpha = \tfrac 12$.
 Another possible obstruction is the behaviour of the boundary term~$g$ used in the construction of~$\ss_t^\epsilon$.
 We introduce the following technical assumption and immediately give more tractable sufficient conditions.